Now That You're Done Laughing, What Is "Cats" Actually About?

 If you're here, it's too late.
 You've already seen the Cats trailer.
 You couldn't unsee those tiny, prancing cat-humans if you tried.

-From the trailer, we know what the movie version of Cats will look like: A dystopian soup of West Side Story cobblestones, Greatest Showman color schemes, and Alice in Wonderland proportions.
+From the trailer, we know what the movie version of Cats will look like: A dystopian soup of West Side Story cobblestones, Greatest Showman colour schemes, and Alice in Wonderland proportions.

 But what is the movie actually about?
 The trailer offers little clues about plot, instead focusing on the movie's assets: "Digital fur technology" and Jennifer Hudson's voice.
 When it comes to Cats, there is no straightforward way to answer that question.
 We'll do our best to unravel the mystery that is Cats.